farlee2121/DevEssentialsBlog/content/draft/PADL/original.md

    - Implement service dependency contracts with thin maps to other frameworks or services
 - No inner-layer calls (i.e. service to service or adapter to adapter)
   - The only exception is decorators, which add functionality to a contract transparently.
 See the [decorator section](#decorator-adapters-for-cross-cutting-concerns).
-- Services get more generic to accomodate change instead of adding specific paths
+- Services get more generic to accommodate change instead of adding specific paths

 ### Differentiating domains
 - Non-Domain
   - Anything you'd expect to find available as a 3rd-party solution.
-  - Activites you might drop into any application (emails, pub-sub, identity,...)
+  - Activities you might drop into any application (emails, pub-sub, identity,...)
 - Domain
   - Essential activities or concepts of the problem you're solving (generally a business).
 They apply to your problem whether or not it is being run as software
 - Sub-domain